LeonardDunk/fixthis/README.md

 # fixthis
-This article was co-authored by our trained team of editors and researchers who validated it for accuracy and comprehensiveness.
+This article was co-authored by editors and researchers who validated it for accuracy and comprehensiveness.